 <3> Mechanisms of leukemogenesis

-Exposure to ionizing radiation, a clastogen and well-studied risk factor for myeloid neoplasms, causes acute and long-term effects in the hematopoietic compartment (Fleenor et al, 2015).
+Exposure to ionizing radiation, a clastogen and well-studied risk factor for myeloid neoplasms, causes acute and long-term effects in the hematopoietic compartment (Fleenor et al., 2015).
 Radiation-associated leukemogenesis has been attributed primarily to interaction of radiation with DNA, either directly via ionization or indirectly via free radicals, that results in radiation-induced DNA double-strand breaks.
 Cells with DNA damage initiate a repair response that differs between cycling and quiescent HSCs.
 Cycling HSCs preferentially initiate DNA repair by the homologous recombination pathway, and quiescent HSCs utilize the more error-prone non-homologous end-joining pathway.
-Thus, after irradiation, some HSCs may be characterized by radiation-induced genomic aberrations (Fleenor et al, 2015).
+Thus, after irradiation, some HSCs may be characterized by radiation-induced genomic aberrations (Fleenor et al., 2015).
 Although more than 90% of double-strand breaks are repaired within 24 hours, the small fraction of misrepaired breaks can lead to chromosomal translocations and deletions (Tucker, 2010).
 Radiation-related translocations demonstrate the greatest persistence of all types of chromosomal exchange and damage, and may remain present for decades.

 There is no gold-standard radiation signature or biological measure of radiation dose, but quantitative measurement of chromosome translocations in peripheral blood lymphocytes using fluorescence in situ hybridization (FISH) may reflect radiation dose as well as initiating radiogenic events that lead to radiation-induced leukemia (Tucker, 2010).
 Translocations may also represent a biomarker of effect because they have been found in most types of neoplasms (Kaye, 2009).
-Chronic or highly fractionated radiation exposure may result in accumulation of translocations in HSCs unless selective pressure removes these cells via such mechanisms as apoptosis, senescence, or differentiation (Fleenor et al, 2015).
+Chronic or highly fractionated radiation exposure may result in accumulation of translocations in HSCs unless selective pressure removes these cells via such mechanisms as apoptosis, senescence, or differentiation (Fleenor et al., 2015).
 It is hypothesized that HSCs with deleterious mutations are removed and cells with advantageous mutations are selected and preferentially expanded.
 In recent years, mouse models have provided valuable data on genomic changes associated with radiation exposure, including genomic rearrangements, deletions, and changes in methylation (Rivina et al. 2014).

 <3> Individual and combined groupings of myeloid and other hematopoietic disorders and ionizing radiation

 AML is the hematopoietic malignancy most commonly associated with many forms of moderate-to-high ionizing radiation exposure (Boice, 2006).
-Results from the follow-up study of atomic bomb survivors (Hsu et al, 2013), and, to a lesser extent, epidemiological data from other radiation-exposed populations, also reveal increased risks of CML (Muirhead et al, 2009; Leuraud et al, 2015) and ALL (Hsu et al, 2013) associated with radiation exposure.
+Results from the follow-up study of atomic bomb survivors (Hsu et al., 2013), and, to a lesser extent, epidemiological data from other radiation-exposed populations, also reveal increased risks of CML (Muirhead et al., 2009; Leuraud et al., 2015) and ALL (Hsu et al., 2013) associated with radiation exposure.
 The epidemiological findings for all leukemias other than CLL (hereafter designated non-CLL leukemias) are described in this section because AML, CML, and ALL are often considered as a combined entity in radiation studies, and radiation-related risks are frequently not quantified for the individual leukemic entities.

 <3> Medical radiation